2. Set up Linodes

 5. Add network load balancing

+NodeBalancers are Akamai’s cloud-based load balancing service.
 A NodeBalancer distributes client requests between Linodes to improve capacity, performance, and availability.
-Here, we'll set one up to distribute requests between the Linodes acting as your origin servers.
+This section goes over NodeBalancer setup to distribute requests between the Linode instances acting as your origin servers.

 Get certificate information

-When you set up HTTPS on the primary, an SSL certificate and its private key were generated.
-You'll need a few things from this certificate to continue:
+When you set up HTTPS on the primary, a certificate and its private key were generated for the certificate.
+You need two pieces of information from the certificate to continue:

 - The contents of these files.
-To add the NodeBalancer, you'll need the actual contents of both the certificate and the private key.
+To add the NodeBalancer, you need the actual contents of both the certificate and the private key files.

 - A SHA-1 fingerprint of the certificate.
-Later when you configure the Ion property to deliver your content, you'll add your Linodes and the NodeBalancer need the SHA-1 fingerprint of the certificate.
+When you configure the Ion property to deliver your origin content on the CDN, you need a SHA-1 fingerprint of the certificate.
+A SHA-1 fingerprint generates a unique, fixed-length string from your certificate to act as an additional layer of security.

 -